 Climate change threatens the essential elements of life for people around the world.
 It impacts access to water, food, health, and use of land and the environment including more frequent droughts and floods.
 On current trends, average global temperatures could rise by 2 – 3°C within the next fifty years or so.

 - Melting glaciers will increase flood risk during the wet season and strongly reduce dry-season water supplies predominantly in the Indian sub-continent, parts of China, and the Andes in South America.

-- Declining crop yields, especially in Africa, is likely to leave hundreds of millions without the ability to produce or purchase sufficient.
+- Declining crop yields, especially in Africa, are likely to leave hundreds of millions without the ability to produce or purchase sufficiently.

 - Ocean acidification, a direct result of rising carbon dioxide levels, will have major effects on marine ecosystems, with possible adverse consequences on fish stocks.

-- Rising sea levels will result in tens to hundreds of millions more people flooded each year with a warming of 3 or 4°C. The sea level rise will increase coastal flooding, raises costs of coastal protection, lead to loss of wetlands and coastal erosion.
+- Rising sea levels will result in tens to hundreds of millions more people being flooded each year with a warming of 3 or 4°C. The sea level rise will increase coastal flooding, raise costs of coastal protection, and lead to the loss of wetlands and coastal erosion.
 It will increase saltwater intrusion into surface and groundwater. population.

 - Climate change will increase worldwide deaths from malnutrition and heat stress.
 Vector-borne diseases such as malaria and dengue fever could become more widespread.
 In higher latitudes, cold-related deaths will decrease.

 - By the middle of the century, 200 million more people may become permanently displaced due to rising sea levels, heavier floods, and more intense droughts.

 - Ecosystems will be particularly vulnerable to climate change.
 Strong drying over the Amazon would result in the dieback of the forest with the highest biodiversity on the planet.

 - Higher temperatures will increase the chance of triggering abrupt and large-scale changes that lead to regional disruption, migration, and conflict.